Please Baby Please: Plot

-Arthur looks for Suze and runs into Teddy.
-Teddy asks Arthur if he wants to "lose control" and tells him that he could be his "favorite;" he also asks Arthur if he's ever thought about other men before, which Arthur silently confirms.
-Teddy and Arthur embrace as a wedding party exits a hall and dance.
+Arthur runs into Teddy, who asks if he's ever thought about other men before, which Arthur silently confirms.
+They embrace as a wedding party exits a hall and dance.
 The bride bumps into Arthur and condescends to him about Teddy.
-Teddy proceeds to beat the groom up while Arthur watches, terrified and aroused.

-Arthur hides his face in pillows on his and Suze’s bed.
-When he hears Suze come home, Arthur tells her that there is nothing wrong with either of them, they just need to "figure it out."
+Teddy proceeds to beat the groom up while Arthur watches.
+Once home alone, Arthur hears Suze return.
+He tells her that there is nothing wrong with either of them, they just need to "figure it out."